 Amy has also performed with many acclaimed ensembles in New York City and the greater Hudson Valley, including Voices of Ascension, Holy Trinity Bach Choir, TENET, The Clarion Society, Sacred Music in a Sacred Space, Fifth Avenue Presbyterian Chamber Choir, Sheep Island Ensemble, The Juneau Alliance, Kairos Consort, and Prana.
 She has performed as soloist for Handel Messiah and Mozart Requiem (Danbury Concert Choir), Bach Magnificat (Music in the Somerset Hills), Bach Cantatas Nos.
 115, 147, 80 (Kairos Consort), and Faure Requiem (Newburgh Symphonic Chorale and Antioch Chamber Ensemble).
 She currently resides in Woodstock, NY with her two children.

-Ms. Sullivan is the Artist in Residence with the Oratorio Chorale under Artistic Directory Emily Isaacson, for which she presented a solo recital as part of their concert season this past January.
+Ms. Sullivan is the Artist in Residence with the Oratorio Chorale under Artistic Directory Emily Isaacson, for which she presented a solo recital as part of a recent concert season.
 She is also the resident soloist at St. Peter’s Episcopal Church in Portland, with organist Herbert Taylor; and she has been a guest soloist at St. Andrew’s in Newcastle with organist Sean Fleming.

 Ms. Sullivan studied voice with celebrated soprano Nancy Armstrong and mezzo soprano Pamela Dellal, and maintains a private voice studio in Brunswick, Maine.